domRiddle/ASF/FAQ.md

 ### Can I choose which games should be idled?

 **Yes**, through several different ways.
 If you want to alter the default order of idling queue, then that's what `FarmingOrder` **[bot configuration property](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#bot-config)** can be used for.
-If you want to manually blacklist given games from being idled automatically, you can use idling blacklist which is available with `!ib` **[command](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands)**.
-If you'd like to idle everything but give some apps priority over everything else, that is what idling priority queue available with `!iq` **[command](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands)** can be used for.
+If you want to manually blacklist given games from being idled automatically, you can use idling blacklist which is available with `ib` **[command](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands)**.
+If you'd like to idle everything but give some apps priority over everything else, that is what idling priority queue available with `iq` **[command](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands)** can be used for.
 And finally, if you want to idle specific games of your choice only, then you can use `IdlePriorityQueueOnly` **[bot configuration property](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#bot-config)** in order to achieve this, together with adding your selected apps to idling priority queue.

-In addition to managing automatic cards farming module which was described above, you can also switch ASF to manual farming mode with `!play` **[command](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands)**, or use some other misc external settings such as `GamesPlayedWhileIdle` **[bot configuration property](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#bot-config)**.
+In addition to managing automatic cards farming module which was described above, you can also switch ASF to manual farming mode with `play` **[command](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands)**, or use some other misc external settings such as `GamesPlayedWhileIdle` **[bot configuration property](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#bot-config)**.

 ***